 Bear in mind that when you apply for a business credit card you will usually be required to sign a personal guarantee for liability for any credit card debt—if you default on the business card, you’re going to be responsible for past charges.
 Your personal assets likely won’t be protected by business structure in this situation.
 If your company is pre-revenue and you’re applying for a business credit card, having a pre-existing relationship with your bank (including a bank account or personal credit card) can help with the approval process.

 How do I apply for a credit card as a foreign national?

-The process for applying for a business credit as a foreign national is similar to the process described above; however, if you don’t have a social security number for tax identification then you will need to present an alternate form of identification, such as an EIN or an ITIN [link to blog post on EINs].
+The process for applying for a business credit as a foreign national is similar to the process described above; however, if you don’t have a social security number for tax identification then you will need to present an alternate form of identification, such as an EIN or an ITIN.
 While less commonly used, these forms of ID are legally permissible.

 Why do I need a corporate bank account and how do I open one?

 Your corporate bank account shows that your personal funds are not mixing with revenue generated and money raised by the business.
 To open your bank account, you’ll need to make sure that you check off the items in this list:

 - Prepare a corporate resolution authorizing particular individuals to open the bank account and sign checks

 - Have photo ID for everyone authorized by the corporate resolution